panprogramadorgh/zettelkasten/01-literature-notes 📖/2505191129_out-of-tree-cmake-subdirectories.md

 ```

 This method isn't recommended for real projects since it might lead to relative path references, compilation and installation errors in the future.

+## Best practice

+The best method we can use if we encounter in this situation would be to crate a copy of the subdirectory out-of-tree we can to make reference to at the same level our project's `CMakeList.txt` is.